reflectometry/refl1d/doc/guide/fitting.rst

    refl1d --fit=dream --burn=1000 --steps=1000 --init=cov --parallel --pars=T1/model.par model.py --store=T2

-Given sufficient burn time, points in the search space will be visited with probability proportional to the goodness of fit.
 The file T1/model.err contains a table showing for each parameter the mean(std), median and best values, and the 68% and 95% credible intervals.
 The mean and standard deviation are computed from